 The world was ours, to do with as we pleased.

-And we embraced it with both hands and wide-eyed wonder.
-Some of us were invincible and hurtled into life at full-throttle – others moved slowly through the gears.
+And we embraced it with both hands, and wide-eyed wonder.
+Some of us were invincible and hurtled into life at full-throttle – others moved slowly through the gears (and years).
 Either way, we explored, experimented, made decisions and settled into an existence that would (hopefully) sustain us into our mature years.

 We pursued goals, both career and personal, and raised families.
 Through lean years and good, we managed to get by.
 And no matter what life threw at us, we survived.